volverjs/form-vue/README.md

 The type of input component is defined by the `type` attribute.
 All the available input types are listed in the [VvFormField documentation](/docs/VvFormField.md).

-You can also use the `VvFormField` component to render a default slot.
+You can also use the `VvFormField` component to render a default slot without .

 ```vue
 <template>